awaisabir/QSocial/README.md

 ## General

 - Need to create documentation on how to get app up and running!
-- Add pictures of app for a visual

 ### Backend

+- Need to update to SQL before anything!
 - Need to complete the Posts API.
+  - Get Like and dislikes working
 - Trying to create more endpoints for the API.
+- Add Support for the Cloudinary API for picture uploads.

 ### Frontend

-- Need to set up a proper Container that checks token validity before rendering routes.
 - Need to add more complexity to the Profile Page.
-- Need to set up a Posts page.

 Created & Maintained by [@awaisabir](https://github.com/awaisabir)